 1,000 grain farmers in New York, Vermont, Pennsylvania, and Ohio learn about our project and education opportunities with perennial grains through email networks, meetings, and newsletters.

-- The true extent that the article reached is hard to estimate, because it was emailed to people related to perennial grains and sustainable agriculture stakeholders, who then may have passed it on themselves (including Franklin Egan of PASA, Kat Carestio of NOFA-NY, Jude Maul of USDA-ARS Beltsville, and the group at Plovgh, a group that handles distributing novel agriculture products).
+- The true extent that the article reached is hard to estimate, because it was emailed to stakeholders, including Franklin Egan of PASA, Kat Carestio of NOFA-NY, Jude Maul of USDA-ARS Beltsville, and the group at Plovgh, a group that handled distributing novel agriculture products, who then may have passed it on to others.
 This article was shared as a link on the Perennial Grains Blog Site (http://pwheat.anr.msu.edu/).

-- Project coordinators Sandra and Matt gave a field presentation in our field of Kernza, on perennial grains, “Perennial Grain Crop Production: Novel grain crops to regenerate soil and augment grain production in the Northeast”, at the Cornell Musgrave Research Farm Field day on July 14 2016.
+- Project coordinators Sandra Wayman and Matt Ryan gave a field presentation in our field of intermediate wheatgrass on perennial grains, “Perennial Grain Crop Production: Novel grain crops to regenerate soil and augment grain production in the Northeast”, at the Cornell Musgrave Research Farm Field day on July 14, 2016.
 We provided attendees a handout about perennial grains, which included details about this project.
 167 participants attended.

-- Sandra gave a project update presentation, “Perennial Grains”, at the Love Lab Wheat Field Day at Cornell University, June 10 2016, to 40 attendees.
+- Sandra Wayman gave a project update presentation, “Perennial Grains”, at the Wheat Field Day at Cornell University on June 10, 2016.
+40 participants attended.

-- Sandra and Eugene spoke about the work undertaken within this project at the “Small Grains Management Field Day” June 8 2017, at the Cornell University Musgrave Research Farm in Aurora, NY.
-A handout was also shared, in addition to plant and grain examples.
-There were 85 to 100 participants.
+- Sandra Wayman and Eugene Law spoke about the work undertaken within this project at the “Small Grains Management Field Day” June 8, 2017 at the Cornell University Musgrave Research Farm in Aurora, NY.
+A handout was shared, in addition to plant and grain examples.
+90 participants attended.

 200 of these farmers are inspired to learn about perennial grain crop production in the northeast from a presentation at an organic farmer meeting and a distributed article reporting preliminary results from our field research.

-Sandra presented both an introduction to perennial grains and this project, and reported preliminary results to New York State organic grain farmers at the NYCO (New York Certified Organic) Winter Meeting on Jan 10 2017, at the Geneva CUAES Experiment Station to 63 audience members.
+- Sandra Wayman presented an introduction to perennial grains and this project, and reported preliminary results to New York State organic grain farmers at the NYCO (New York Certified Organic) Winter Meeting on January 10, 2017, at the Geneva CUAES experiment station to 63 attendees.

-After this meeting, a local organic grain farmer came forward and was interested to try planting perennial grains on his farm, so in August 2017, 8.4 acres of Kernza were planted on his farm.
+- After this meeting, a local organic grain farmer came forward and was interested in planting perennial grains on his farm.
+In August 2017, intermediate wheatgrass was planted on 8.4 acres at his farm.

 100 of the 200 farmers learn about perennial grain crop production, observe mature intermediate wheatgrass and perennial rye ready to be harvested, and learn about market opportunities as part of a small grains workshop at the Cornell University Musgrave Research Farm annual field day.
 Based on research results, we advise farmers on optimal harvest windows and techniques, post-harvest handling, and economics.